polkadot-fellows/RFCs/text/0126-introduce-pvq.md

   - Integration tests to ensure proper interaction with off-chain wallets/UI and on-chain XCM, including the aforementioned use cases in **Motivation** section.

 - Security:
   - The PVQ system must enforce a strict read-only policy for all query operations.
-A mechanism should be implemented to prevent any state-changing operations within PVQ queries.
-For example, perform a final rollback in  `frame_support::storage::with_transaction` to ensure the storage won't be changed.
-  - Clear guidelines and best practices should be provided for parachain developers to ensure secure implementation.
+Clear guidelines and best practices should be provided for parachain developers to ensure secure implementation.

 ## Performance, Ergonomics, and Compatibility